-On desktop, models often confuse click, double-click, and right-click.
+\textbf{Interaction Knowledge.} On desktop, models often confuse click, double-click, and right-click in different situations.
 This is partly because different operating systems and applications treat these interactions differently: in some contexts, single, double, or right clicks can substitute for each other, while in others the distinction is strict.
-Humans often try multiple actions to achieve a goal, but models predict a single action based on learned patterns.
 As a result, less frequent actions like double-click or right-click are more prone to misprediction, especially for smaller models.
-Please refer to appendix to see the confusion matrix of action type prediction.
+Please refer to appendix \cref{actionconfusion} to see the confusion matrix of action type prediction.